maxmarumbwa/geodev-mapping/docs/contributing.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:
+You can contribute to the development in many ways:

 ## Types of Contributions